barefoot in nature

 On bare feet you relax and improve your body awareness:

 Body awareness training is central to all relaxation techniques.
 We too often use our minds and do not feel sensations.
-Going barefoot in nature is so simply and easily done, and therefore will not be ranked among the relaxation doctrines.
-But it equals their benefits!
-What you feel with the feet is close to nature but far away from the brain.
-This counterbalance gets you in touch with your body and helps you overcome internal strains and stress.
+Going barefoot in nature is so simply and easily done, and nor recognized as a relaxation doctrine.
+But it equals their benefits in bringing together body and mind!
+What you feel with the feet is far from the brain, but close to nature, and is a healthy counterbalance to overcome internal strains and stress.

 Going barefoot protects the environment: